Tiverton services

 Parking Prices

 First 2 hours free for all vehicles, after which cars must pay £6.
 Season ticket parking is available.
-There is no HGV parking at the services.
+There is no parking for HGVs, caravans, coaches or motorhomes.

-Prices are paid in the restaurant or using PayByPhone - more details.
+Prices are paid in the restaurant or using PayByPhone.
 The location code is 2468.

 The fees are strictly enforced by CP Plus.